vshemyako/intexsoft-internship/README.md

 All efforts are directed into Angular Guards incorporation into the application. - Done

-At present I'm trying to implement pagination reguests and handle them with RestControllers
+At present I'm trying to implement pagination reguests and handle them with RestControllers. - Done

+Logging framework is being tuned.
+Desired functionality - write log files into Tomcat's directory